 Also Known As

-The primary function of the suspensory ligament is to prevent excessive extension of the fetlock joint during the weight-bearing phase of the stride.
+The primary function of the suspensory ligament is to prevent excessive extension of the fetlock joint during the weight-bearing phase of the horse's stride.
 This suspensory apparatus acts like a spring, or a rubber band, that helps support the horse's weight while acting as shock absorbers for the legs.

 - Thickening of the affected area of the leg